STMCyber/boobsnail/README.md

 cmd="calc.exe";
 =URUCHOM.PROGRAM(cmd);
 ```
-For now, only the Polish language is supported.
+For now, only the English and Polish language is supported.
 If you want to use another language you need to add translations in the excel4lib/lang/langs directory.

 For sure, you will need to create a formula that takes another formula as an argument.
 You can do this by using Excel4Macro.argument function.
 ```python